 SOP - Standard Operating Procedure, the ‘doctrine’ or established way of operating

-A retelling or possibly an inversion of his story of Soviet Cossack forces in the 1920 Polish War.
+With gratitude to Isaac Babel, the absolute master.
+This is an adaptation of his story "My First Goose" from Red Cavalry/Konarmiya (1926).
+This version is a reimagining or possibly an inversion of his story of Soviet Cossack forces in the 1920 Polish War.

 'Microdosing: Improving performance enhancement in intelligence analysis' by Major Emre Albayrak USMC, Marine Corps Gazette February 2019